andersonaoliveira/springboot-hexagonal-rabbitmq-customer-api/README.md

 ## 🚀 Features

 * **Customer CRUD**: Create, Retrieve, Update, and Delete customer records.
+* **JWT Security**: Endpoints are secured with JSON Web Token-based authentication and authorization, ensuring that only authorized users can access resources.
 * **Data Validation**: Input data validation to ensure data integrity.
 * **Asynchronous Communication**: Sending welcome emails to new customers via a message queue with RabbitMQ, ensuring resilience and scalability.
 * **Clean Architecture**: Clear separation between business logic (domain) and infrastructure details (adapters), promoting high cohesion and low coupling.